-The species is the taxonomic level usually considered in PRA.
-However, in the case of cultivated plants that may be pests, lower taxonomic levels may be used where there are scientifically sound rationales.
-The taxonomic level appropriate for conducting the PRA for a particular plant as a pest should be determined by the NPPO.
+The species is the taxonomic level usually considered in plants that may be pests, lower taxonomic levels may be rationales.
+The taxonomic level appropriate for conduct the PRA for a particular plant as a pest should be determined by the NPPO.

-Some particular considerations regarding the identity of plants as pests may include the following:
+Some particular considerations regarding the identity of pants as pests may include the following:

-- The taxonomic identity of the plant may be unclear because it has been obscured by breeding or hybridization or is the subject of plant breeders' rights.
+- The taxonomic identity of the paint new be unclear because it has been obscured by breeding or hybridization or is the subject of paint breeders' rights.
 This is particularly relevant for horticultural plants.
-The NPPO should acquire the best possible information about the identity and parentage of the plant from various sources (e.g. the prospective importer, plant breeders, scientific literature). - The use of taxonomic levels below the species (i.e. subspecies, variety, cultivar) may be justified if there is scientific evidence demonstrating that differences in characteristics are stable and significantly affect phytosanitary status.
-Examples may include differences in adaptability to environmental conditions, ability to exploit resources, ability to defend against herbivores, and methods of reproduction or propagule dispersal. - The evaluation of a hybrid should be based on information specific to that hybrid where available.
-Where such information does not exist, PRA may be conducted on the parent species to determine their pest risk.
-If either parent is determined to be a pest and the associated risk is deemed unacceptable, this information may form the basis of the risk assessment for the hybrid.
+The NPPO should acquire the best possible information about the identity and parentage of the paint from valous sources (e.g. the prospective importer, plant breeders, scientific literature) - The use of tax nomic levels below the species (i.e. subspecies, variety, cultivar) may be justified if the vis sciencic evidence demonstrating that differences in characteristics are stable and significant, affect phytos nitary status.
+Examples may include differences in adaptability to environmental undition ability to exploit resources, ability to defend against herbivores, and a ethods of reproduction or propagule dispersal. - The evaluation of a hybrid should be based on information specific to that hybrid where available where such information does not exist, PRA may be conducted on the parent species to determine their pest risk.
+If either parent is determined to be a pest and the associated risk is deemed un receptable, this information may form the basis of the risk assessment for the hybrid.
 However, as hybrids do not always express similar characteristics to their parent species, that approach may significantly increase the assessment uncertainty and should be used with caution.